 To be honest, the premium version is an overkill if you’re just using it for your firearms and self-defense training.
 You can stick with the free version if that is the case.
 However if you need something to express yourself in the form of a journal either to relieve stress or simply to record your daily life, the full version is worth considering.
-It helped me… and therefore it deserves a Navy SEAL Approved status.
+It helped me… and therefore in this Day One Journal Review it deserves a Navy SEAL Approved status.

 Day One Journal takes the process of keeping a record of your thoughts to the next level.